 In Geography, the children will use globes and atlases to find and name both polar regions and other significant geographical features of the world.
 They will label a global map showing the locations of these features.
 On their map, they will add a key for information.
-Children will explore facts about the Arctic and the Antarctic and the history of the Titanic.
+Children will explore facts about the Arctic and the Antarctic and the history of Shackleton’s journey.

-English: In English, we will be writing persuasive texts and biographies based on our theme work.
-We will also read Shackleton’s Journey to link with our topic.
+English: In English, we will be writing persuasive texts and discussions based on our theme work.

 Maths: In Maths, we will be becoming more confident with the number system, particularly decimal numbers.
-We will also be working on fractions and percentages and measure.
+We will also be working on fractions, percentages and measure.

 Spring 1 – Child’s War